mbakeranalecta/sam/README.md

 language docs for details.

 * In revision defbc97c9bd592ab454296852c3d9a65e1007996 the command line options changed to support three different output modes as subcommands.
 Other options changed as well.
 See above for the new command line options.
+Also, the serialization interface to the parser changed.
+When calling the parser from a python program you no longer call `samparser.serialize('xml')` or `samparser.serialize('html')` but `samparser.doc.serialize_xml()` and `samparser.doc.serialize_html()` respectively.

 Please report any other backward incompatibilities you find so they can be added to this list.